BioContainers/specs/TESTS.md

 Each line of the test file contains a single command whose correct execution will be tested.
 This means a _docker run_ command will be executed and its exit status tested for each (non empty) line in the test file.

-The _docker run_ command looks like this:
+The _docker run_ command executed for each line looks like this:

 > docker run -v [TESTDIRMOUNT](#23-extra-test-data) \[--entrypoint=[ENTRYPOINT](#21-entrypoint)\] image_name [ARGS](#22-other-arguments)